gunnar-t/jquery.gridform/README.md

  * Simple add validation or other event handler on form elements
  * Use the excellent bootstrap design and optional font awesome for "nicer" form ui
  * Have the ability to use elements spanning over some rows of the grid (rowspan and colspan)
+ * Use it with Semantic UI or Bootstrap
+ * Add types very easy with addType method

 Since I did not find a library doing all that in a kindly manner: I did it myself :)
 The code was done in three days in my sparetime, so I am sorry for all the mess and all the bugs that are still in there.